Adyen/lume/src/components/charts/lume-bar-chart/README.md

 ### Basic use

-To generate a simple line chart with default settings, simply pass the `data` and `labels` props.
+To generate a simple bar chart with default settings, simply pass the `data` and `labels` props.

 ```html
 <template>